ThisIsNoahEvans/LiveWallpapers/README.md

-# LiveWallpapers [ARCHIVED]
+# Live Wallpapers
-# This repo has been archived indefinitely.
-I might pick it up again in the future, but for now, I wouldn't recommend downloading any wallpapers due to the error below.
+### This repo was previously archived due to technical issues.
+It will be restored soon.
 Looped videos of iOS Live Wallpapers — apply to your jailbroken home screen for a cool look

-## Problems
-I've identified a small bug in some of the wallpapers where a single frame of the iPhone XS wallpaper is visible before the normal wallpaper starts playing.
-This will be fixed soon, and I'll update this message and repo when I have fixed it.
-Thanks for the understanding and I apologise!
-# How to Apply
+## How to Apply
 * On your iOS device, open this repo in Safari and find the wallpaper you'd like.
 * Tap **Download** on its page.
 When the video opens in Safari, tap **Share** and **Save to Files**.
 It's best that you save it to *'On My iPhone'*.
 * Open your package manager and add the source **[https://zerui18.github.io/zxo2](https://zerui18.github.io/zxo2)**.